29Rohit/Verilog-RTL-Design-using-sky130/README.md

 - Reset/set help the flip flop to stop the bit.

-- There are Two Types of Reset/set in Flip Flop 1.Asynchronous Reset/Set: reset/set happen irrespective of clock.
+- There are Two Types of Reset/set in Flip Flop

+1. Asynchronous Reset/Set: reset/set happen irrespective of clock.
-2.Synchronous Reset/Set : reset/set happen along with clock.
+2. Synchronous Reset/Set : reset/set happen along with clock.

--Some Commands used for Synthesis of Asynchronous Reset/Set and of Synchronous Reset/Set
+- Some Commands used for Synthesis of Asynchronous Reset/Set and of Synchronous Reset/Set

 ```
 $yosys